tag/assignment-docker-html/README.md

 # Overview
 Using the same content you submitted for Individual HW#1 (not necessarily the same repository), update your pages to (1)  run as a Docker container and (2) include sortable tables.

-_**Link directly to the table page.**_ Your submission URL should look something like: `https://github.com/iu-msis/ds-hw1-[username]/public/[table_file.html]`
+_**Link directly to the table page.**_ Your submission URL should look something like: `https://github.com/iu-msis/2-simple-docker-js-[username]/public/[table_file.html]`

 ### Which repository?
-You can copy the Docker config files from this repo to your old repository, or copy your `app` folder from your previous repo into this one, making any improvements you need.
-(Yes, I know this isn't the best way to do version control.)
+You can copy the Docker config files from this repo to your old repository, or copy your `app` folder from your previous repo into this one, making any improvements you need. _(Yes, I know this isn't the best way to do version control.)_

 Make sure that you don't accidentally copy the `.git` folder over when moving files.

 Choose either, but submit the link to the repo you use.

+### Folder structure

+Use an `app` folder; put your `public` folder inside the app folder.

 # Make a Docker container, use it
 Using the Docker config files in this repo, launch Docker and view your new web site.
 Practice this, as we'll be doing it often.